 Imports - commodities: mineral fuels, boilers, machinery, and mechanical parts, electric machinery, iron and steel, foodstuffs.

 Imports - partners: China 20.6%, Singapore 12.6%, Japan 9.3%, Malaysia 6%, South Korea 5.9%, Thailand 5.7%, US 5.3% (2015)

 Indonesia key statistical data.

 Note: External links will open in a new browser window.

-Official website of the Department of Foreign Affairs Indonesia.
+Official website of the Ministry of Foreign Affairs Republic of Indonesia.